 In 1943, a small group of parents and other concerned individuals came together to act as voices for change.
 At the time, little was known about the condition of intellectual disabilities (at the time referred to as ‘mental retardation’) or its causes.
 There were virtually no programs and activities in communities to assist in the development and care of children and adults with intellectual disabilities or to support families.

 It was common at that time for doctors to tell parents that the best place for their child was in an institution.
 Emboldened by their collective desire to raise their children in the home and their stubborn refusal to accept that institutionalization was the only option, The Arc’s founders fought even harder.

 Like every parent of any child, they wanted more for their children.
 They wanted their children to lead fulfilling lives out in the community and not shuttered away in dark institutions.
 It was in that spirit that The Arc was born.

 At the outset, the organization was committed to altering perceptions of children with intellectual and developmental disabilities and to educate parents and others regarding the potential of people with intellectual and developmental disabilities.

 The Arc also worked to procure services for children and adults who were denied an education, the right to attend day care and preschools, and the right to work.

 Growing with the times

 Over the last 60 years, The Arc of Snohomish has grown and adapted to the changes that people with disabilities face across their life span.
-Through the decades, The Arc has seen several name changes, advocated for the passage of state legislation on behalf of people with disabilities.
+Through the decades, The Arc has seen several, advocated for the passage of state legislation on behalf of people with disabilities.

 Timeline of Accomplishments